How To Speed Up A WordPress Website?

 Scripting – Google analytics, fonts, plugins, etc. all affect the performance of the site.
 Combining them or even getting rid of some can help your site become faster.
-This is explained in the caching plugins section.
+We explain this in the caching plugins section.

 One of the most important factors in determining the speed of your website is your web host.
-The speed of their servers, their configuration, the number of sites they host, location, as well as other factors play a role in how fast your site is served up around the world.
+The speed of their servers, their configuration, the number of sites they host, location, and other factors play a role in how fast they serve your site up around the world.
 When you’re first starting out you may want to stay within a tight budget and not spend a lot of money on the best possible hosting.
 However, we would recommend that is one of the best places to spend your money, because no one likes a slow site.

 - Shared Hosting – Shared hosting is exactly what it says.
 You are sharing a server with sometimes hundreds or thousands of other websites.
 Think of a storage facility.
 You have a large plot of land (the server) and then you have many different sizes of storage spaces (websites).
 The biggest advantage of this setup is the cost.
 It is cheap and readily available.

 - Cloud Based Hosting – The easiest way to understand this is that there are multiple connected servers that make up the “cloud” instead of one server.
 The advantage of this type of hosting is scalability and speed.